acss-io/atomizer/docs/guides/syntax.md

 ---
+description: Atomizer follow a strict syntax, which makes the classnames easier to interpret by humans.
+layout: docs
 section: docs
-layout: docs
 title: Class syntax
 ---

-Atomizer and Helper classes follow a strict syntax, which makes the classnames easier to interpret by humans and easier to parse by tools such as Atomizer.

 ## The syntax